 The Admissions committee will review applications and begin to invite applicants to interview in mid to late January.
 International Students Only: English Proficiency English Proficiency scores are required from international students from non-exempt countries who do not have a Master's degree or higher from an English-speaking institution.
 See https://admissions.ufl.edu/apply/international for details on acceptable tests.
 Optional: Faculty Interests Applicants can consider reaching out to UF Genetics Institute faculty they may be interested in working with.
 This can help students gain a better understanding of the research that is currently happening in the UFGI so they can assess their own fit for our program.
-Optional: Research Statement The purpose of the Research Statement is to help the Admissions Committee understand your current knowledge of genetics and genomics, your fit to the program, and your ability to articulate and motivate an interesting research problem.
-While the Research Statement is not required, it can help the Admissions Committee gain a better understanding of you as a future scientist.
+Research Statement The purpose of the Research Statement is to help the Admissions Committee understand your current knowledge of genetics and genomics, your fit to the program, and your ability to articulate and motivate an interesting research problem.
+The Research Statement helps the Admissions Committee gain a better understanding of you as a future scientist.